tacaldo/GettingAndCleaningDataWeek4/README.md

 The above tasks are achieved with one R script called run_analysis.R.

+*Note:
-Note - the tasks in run_analysis.R will not be done in the sequence decribed in the assignment, but will instead be done in the sequence that is optimal for the end goal.
+The tasks in run_analysis.R will not be done in the sequence decribed in the assignment, but will instead be done in the sequence that is optimal for the end goal.*

 Scripting Environment Baseline Conditions